koofr/zipstream/README.md

 zipstream is a Scala library that uses Play framework's iteratees to stream zip files.

+Files in ZIP are NOT compressed.
+Library can be useful if you want to transfer multiple file at once (download folder).

 ## Example

 This is an example of Play controller: